 - Sometimes he gets lonely, I’m not going to lie and say that this isn’t the case.

-- STEM experiments would probably more fun with one child!!
+- STEM experiments would probably be more fun with more than one child!!
 Haha, sorry I am really clutching at straws here.
 We love homeschooling, and we know no different than homeschooling an only child!

 Yes, sometimes he gets a little lonely.
 We desperately wanted him to have a younger sibling and he would have been an amazing big brother.
 However, that was not meant to be.